mirasaujan/iOS-interview-prep/README.md

-# iOS-Developer-university
+# iOS developer interview prep

 Curated list of topics  for iOS development with links to resources.
-This place would help beginners and experienced developers to prepare for the interview.
+This place would help beginners and experienced developers prepare for the interview.

 ## Language
 ### Swift